Welcome to our store

 Products That Trigger Skin Purging

-Not every product in your skin care arsenal will cause purging.
+Not every product in your skincare arsenal will cause purging.
 The culprits are typically those that increase cell turnover:

 1. Retinoids (Retinol, Tretinoin)